-Painting interiors and exteriors are, in many ways, two separate jobs, since the paint types and the required tools are different for each.
+In many ways, painting interiors and exteriors are very different jobs since the paint types and the required tools are different for each.
 You can choose to do one or both.

 Top Painter Skills

-Take a look at some of the top skills you should master as a painter.
-If you are interviewing for a job, make sure you can address these topics.
-There is a strong likelihood that one or all of these topics will be discussed.
-And, if you a looking for a career path, do a self-check to see if these skills are or can be among your strengths.
+If you are interviewing for a job, make sure you can demonstrate these skills.
+On the other hand, if you are still considering career paths, do a self-check to see if these skills are, or can be, among your strengths.

 Most clients will need you to make at least some judgment calls in your work, and some will directly ask you for advice.
 You need a strong sense of what looks good.
 Think of the job site as a work of art.

 What makes a good, or even a great paint job is in the details, such as crisp, clean edges, even coats, and well-adhered layers.
 A small error can subtly but meaningfully alter the look of the room or building.

 Painters use a variety of brushes, rollers, scrapers, wire brushes, sanders, and texturing tools in order to create different effects, and you must know which ones to use for each circumstance.
 You must also know how to use each efficiently and well.
 Tool choices differ between interior and exterior painting, and different tools might also be required for painting in different styles or textures.
 Special treatments and cleanup also require their own equipment and materials.

 Paints vary not just by color, but also by texture, luster, viscosity, drying time, and other factors.
 Then there are primers, varnishes, sealers, and finishes, which also vary widely.
 Choose the wrong combination on the wrong surface, and the paint could peel, crack, wash away, or look bad.

 Physical Dexterity, Strength, and Balance